heyitsvajid/Movie-Ticketing-Portal/README.md

 ### Steps to run application:

+*	Create MySQL schema and provide credentials in SQL Properties.
 *	Download the kafka latest release and un-zip it.
 *	Go to kafka directory: cd kafka_2.11-1.1.0
 *	Start Zookeeper: bin/zookeeper-server-start.sh config/ zookeeper.properties